abinit/abipy/docs/postprocessing_howto.rst

 Let's assume we have performed a structural relaxation and we want to compare our results with the Materials Project data.
-One can use the :ref:`abicomp.py` structure to extract the structure from the HIST.nc_ file and compare the data with the database::
+One can use the abicomp.py_ structure to extract the structure from the HIST.nc_ file and compare the data with the database::

     abicomp.py mp_structure ../abipy/data/refs/sic_relax_HIST.nc